SegersIan/knowledge-base/communication/index.md

    * If I can take as long as I want to, no preparation at all.
 I'am ready now.

-## The Iterative Thought Process (to achieve clear thinking?)
+## The Iterative Thought Process
-A self defined process, based on the insights of writing well and writing to learn.
+A self defined process based on my insights on becoming a more clear thinker.

 * The **"The Iterative Thought Process"** is a more generic version of this.
 You guide your brain, you structure your thoughts through different mediums (writing, drawing, visualizing, ...).
 Writing happens to be one of them that works quite well.
    * Visual Methods: Miro board, mind map, Business Model Canvas, Value Proposition Canvas, KanBan Board, ...
    * Key is to have a way to "Annotate" or "Visualize" concepts and thoughts and their relations (just like a system) so you can offload it all.
 Then you can review it, restructure, simplify, prune, do all the usual iterative steps to improve your thoughts and understanding.
    * Steps:
-      * Offload your thoughts
+      * Offload your thoughts (all of partially)
       * Structure (relations between them)
       * Prune
       * Review